OracleMatrix/todo_list_app/README.md

 # Todo List App
-A simple and intuitive Todo List app built with Flutter.
+A simple and pretty Todo List app built with Flutter.

 ## Features
 * Create and manage your todo tasks
 * Prioritize tasks with high, normal, and low priority levels
 * Hive and SharedPrefrences database to store tasks and states
+* Scheduled Notification
 * Mark tasks as completed
 * Search for tasks by name
 * Delete individual tasks or all tasks at once